An Unexpected Tradition

 By Ty Salvant

-One year, our Engaged Encounter community introduced a Way of the Cross for Married Couples as a community enrichment.
+One year, our Catholic Engaged Encounter community introduced an enrichment during Lent: Stations of the Cross for Married Couples.
 We all loved it so much that we decided to repeat it the following year and the year after that.

-While the format is familiar, the reflections and prayers of this beautiful and powerful devotion call us to reflect on how actions or lack thereof in our marriage led to Jesus’ crucifixion.
+While the format is familiar, the reflections and prayers of this beautiful and powerful devotion call us to contemplate how actions – or lack thereof – in our marriage led to Jesus’ crucifixion.